Magical 2-Week Northern Lights Winter Road Trip in Iceland with Waterfalls & Glaciers

 If you're visiting in September or October, you can also participate in an amphibious boat tour of the lagoon as an optional extra.
 A boat ride gives you a close-up view of the icebergs floating in the lagoon.
 Seals might also be swimming in the water, as several live here.

-Another optional tour for today, available from October to March, is visiting a blue ice cave on the Breidamerkurjokull glacier.
+Another optional tour for today, available from October to March, is visiting a beautiful blue ice cave on the Breidamerkurjokull glacier.
 An ice cave tour allows you to enter a natural ice cave formed when the glacier ice melts and refreezes yearly.
 No two caves are the same, so you'll have a unique experience.

 Spend your evening relaxing at the glacier lagoon to see if the northern lights appear in the sky above.
 It's one of the most magical places in Iceland to witness the aurora borealis.